Zehong-Wang/GFT/README.md

 | **Reported** | 78.62 ± 1.21 | 77.19 ± 1.99 | 79.39 ± 0.42 | 71.93 ± 0.12 | 91.91 ± 0.34 | 89.72 ± 0.20 | 72.67 ± 1.38 | 77.90 ± 0.64 | 79.92   |

 To better ensure the reproducibility, we provide the checkpoints of **Seed = 1** in [this link](https://drive.google.com/file/d/1fuXyHORZLHSwA4PyjoazYYDH4iEk0xYL/view?usp=sharing).
 We select this due to its best average performance.
 You can unzip the downloaded file in the path `ckpts/pretrain_model/`, and set the `--pt_seed 1` when using `finetune.py` to delicately leverage our provided checkpoints.

-## Contact Us

-Please contact `zwang43@nd.edu` or open an issue if you have questions.

 ## Citation